 - Instrument resolution: 40 m @ 650 km

 - Image vignetting > 10% at edges of field of view

 - Image size: 35 x 97 km @ 650 km

 - Instrument images same target at up to 7 look angles, spaced minimum 30 secs apart.

 - 1 observation run per day (average) producing up to 150 MB of data

-The mission is designed to cover an area of up to 80,000 square kilometers each day and will be an important national asset for atmospheric monitoring.
+The mission is designed to cover an area of up to 80,000 square km each day and is an important national asset for atmospheric monitoring.